 I have thousands of designs in my collection in Jewish themes, as well as other categories.
 I am happy to send images to look at in a particular category and the thread/fabric colors can be customized.
 If I don’t have something that meets the client’s needs, I will provide links to several embroidery sites online and will purchase a reasonably priced design.

 If you have a picture that you want to turn into an embroidery design, it must be digitized into a format that an embroidery machine can read.
-The fee for digitizing starts at $25 and is based on the size, complexity of the design and number of color changes.
+I can do many designs in-house for a small fee.
+Complex designs are sent out to a professional digitizer.
+The price starts at $25 and is based on the size, complexity of the design and number of color changes.
 See the digitizing page for a more in-depth description of the process.

 What other services are available?

 I will attach an atarah and/or corners for a nominal fee (around $20) if the tallit is sent to me.
+I can also tie the tzitzit (ashkenaz or Sephardic.)
 Other general sewing, hemming, lining, etc. are billed at $40/per hour.

 What forms of payment do you accept?